 Becoming a “Ghost” Buster:

 For most remarried partners, treating a current spouse fairly requires becoming a “ghost” buster.
-You must examine how you have been influenced by your previous relationships and strive to adjust your responses to similar circumstances.
+You must examine how you have been influenced by your previous relationships.
+Then strive to adjust your responses to similar circumstances.
 Recognizing your negative interpretations of the other’s behavior is sometimes difficult.
 Often a husband or wife will say, “Why are you overreacting to this?” or “Wait a minute.
 I am not you ex!”
 When that happens, take some time to reflect.

 Examine whether your past is still part of your present.
 Then replace your reactive behavior with more appropriate responses.
 You may also have to struggle with matters of forgiveness as difficult emotions and memories come to the surface.
 Work to take your “ghosts” to the throne of God and lay them down.
 You’ll never regret leaving them behind.